CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Discussion and Future Work

 \section{Discussion and Future Work}

-\textbf{Explaining training process and CNN architecture intuitions.} \tool{} helps users to learn how a pre-trained CNN model transforms the input image data into a class prediction.
-As we identified from two preliminary studies and an observational study, students are also interested in learning about the training process for CNNs, including technical approaches such as cross-validation and backpropagation.
-We plan work with instructors and students to design and develop new visualizations to address these extensions.
+\textbf{Explaining training process and backpropagation.} \tool{} helps users to learn how a pre-trained CNN model transforms the input image data into a class prediction.
+As we identified from two preliminary studies and an observational study, students are also interested in learning about the training process and backpropagation of CNNs.
+We plan to work with instructors and students to design and develop new visualizations to help beginners gain understanding of the training process and backpropagation in detail.

-\textbf{Generalizing to other neural network models.} Our observational study demonstrated that supporting users to transition between different levels of abstraction helps them more easily understand the interplay between low-level layer operations and high-level model structure.
-Other neural network models, such as long short-term memory networks \cite{hochreiterLongShortTermMemory1997} and Transformer models \cite{vaswaniAttentionAllYou2017}, also require learners to understand the intricate layer operations in the context of a complex network structure.
-Therefore, our design can be adopted for explaining other neural network models to beginners.
+\textbf{Generalizing to other layer types and neural network models.} Our observational study demonstrated that \tool{} helps users more easily understand low-level layer operations, high-level model structure, and their connections.
+We can adapt the \textit{\formula{}s} to explain other layer types (e.g., Leaky ReLU \cite{Maas13rectifiernonlinearities}) or a combination of layers (e.g. Residual Block \cite{heDeepResidualLearning2015}).
+Similarly, the transition between different levels of abstraction can be generalized to other neural networks, such as long short-term memory networks \cite{hochreiterLongShortTermMemory1997} and Transformer models \cite{vaswaniAttentionAllYou2017} that require learners to understand the intricate layer operations in the context of a complex network structure.

 \textbf{Integrating algorithm visualization best practices.} Existing work has studied how to design effective visualizations to help students learn algorithms. \tool{} applies two key design principles from AV---visualizations with explanations and customizable visualizations (\ref{item:g4}).
 However, there are many other AV design practices that future researchers can integrate in educational deep learning tools, such as giving interactive ``pop quizzes'' during the visualization process \cite{napsJHAVEEnvironmentActively2000} and encouraging users to build their own visualizations \cite{staskoUsingStudentbuiltAlgorithm1997}.